 Over winter break, 14 Wisconsin Real Estate MBA students traveled to Abu Dhabi, Dubai, and Istanbul, Turkey for a 10-day study tour to gain real-world experience and insights into the political, legal, economic, and cultural dimensions of doing business abroad.
-During our visit, we met with brokers, planning authorities, money managers, developers, investors, lenders, attorneys, and alumni to gain first-hand insight into these emerging real estate markets.
+During our visit, they met with brokers, planning authorities, money managers, developers, investors, lenders, attorneys, and alumni to gain first-hand insight into these emerging real estate markets.
 We also packed in some cultural highlights, including a camel ride through the Dubai desert.

 The first stop on the tour began in Abu Dhabi, United Arab Emirates (UAE).
 Abu Dhabi is the government hub of the UAE and we enjoyed visiting the notable Sheikh Zayed Grand Mosque Center and the Emirates Palace.
 The first meeting was in Abu Dhabi with Paul Melkus, head of capital markets with Abu Dhabi Investment Authority (ADIA).
 ADIA is the world’s second largest sovereign wealth fund, and while the fund does not report portfolio metrics, third parties estimate funds under management to be over $770 billion.